saifejazz/NAGP-Angular/README.md

 5. Project features in English, Spanish and French language.
 6. Products are distributed across 5 different categories.
 7. Run the following commands to run the application in the desired language.
-i)	[en] ng serve --configuration=en ii)	[es] ng serve --configuration=es iii)	[fr] ng serve --configuration=fr
+8.	[en] ng serve --configuration=en
+9.	[es] ng serve --configuration=es
+10.	[fr] ng serve --configuration=fr
-8. Use of json for creating and accessing mock data
+11. Use of json for creating and accessing mock data
-9. [AuthGuard] implementation for protection of routes, prevents non-login user to access cart page, checkout page, success page.
+12. [AuthGuard] implementation for protection of routes, prevents non-login user to access cart page, checkout page, success page.
-10. Unit test cases written for
+13. Unit test cases written for
 a.
 AuthService
 b.
 SuccessComponent